Narrative Theory-Driven LLM Methods for Automatic Story Generation and Understanding: A Survey: Narrative Theories in the modern NLP pipeline

-Drawing on cognitive narratology, \cite{bissell-etal-2025-theoretical} ask trained annotators to rate story endings on six surprise-related criteria using a 5-point Likert scale, selecting the most and least surprising endings.
-This approach is informed by concepts such as cognitive surprise, coherence, and expectation violation from theoretical works \citep{ortony1987surprisingness,brewer1980event,celle2017expressing}.
-Similarly, \cite{shen_heart-felt_2024} develop a taxonomy based on theories of narrative empathy \citep{keen2006theory,van2017evoking} to guide expert annotations.
-Similarly, \cite{piper-etal-2024-social} use cognitive literary theory to justify their labeling of character interactions in the CONLIT (Contemporary Literature Dataset).

-Several studies also draw on social science narrative studies.
-For example, motivated by the desire to align evaluation with human judgement, \cite{chhun-etal-2022-human} use criteria derived from psycholinguistics \citep{mccabe1984makes}, business management \citep{dickman2003four}, and interactive digital storytelling \citep{bae2021preliminary} on what makes a `good', `successful' and `interesting' story to annotate human and AI-generated short stories on a 5-point Likert scale using the criteria: relevance, coherence, empathy, surprise, engagement and complexity.
+Ordinal ratings quantify abstract narrative properties on a defined scale, producing scalar scores that allow narrative features to be compared systematically across texts and correlated with reader responses.
+Drawing on cognitive narratology, \cite{bissell-etal-2025-theoretical} ask trained annotators to rate story endings on six surprise-related criteria using a 5-point Likert scale \citep{ortony1987surprisingness,brewer1980event,celle2017expressing}. \cite{shen_heart-felt_2024} develop a taxonomy based on theories of narrative empathy \citep{keen2006theory,van2017evoking} to guide expert annotations of personal stories. \cite{chhun-etal-2022-human} use criteria derived from psycholinguistics \citep{mccabe1984makes}, business management \citep{dickman2003four}, and interactive digital storytelling \citep{bae2021preliminary} to rate human and AI-generated short stories on relevance, coherence, empathy, surprise, engagement, and complexity.

-LLMs are increasingly used to apply these theories in large-scale labeling processes.
-Their validity is typically assessed by comparison with human annotations \citep{chun_aistorysimilarity_2024,piper_narradetect_2025,michelmann_large_2025}. \cite{tian-etal-2024-large-language} provide both expert and automated annotations for story arcs and turning points.
-Labels can also be further aggregated using LLMs; for instance, \cite{piper-wu-2025-evaluating} employ OpenAI's o1 model to consolidate 3,411 topic labels generated by Gemma2 into 922.
-Furthermore, there are claims that the output variability from giving LLMs different instruction wordings is comparable to the behaviours among human annotators and that the labeling resultant from different prompts can decently mimic multiple human annotators \citep{troiano_clause-atlas_2024,harel-canada-etal-2024-measuring,chhun2024language,zhou-etal-2024-large}.
+Labels can be applied by expert annotators, crowd workers, or LLMs.
+LLMs are increasingly used to apply theory-derived labels at scale, with validity assessed by comparison with human annotations \citep{chun_aistorysimilarity_2024,piper_narradetect_2025,michelmann_large_2025}. \cite{tian-etal-2024-large-language} provide both expert and automated annotations for story arcs and turning points.
+There are claims that output variability from different instruction wordings is comparable to variation among human annotators, and that labels produced by different prompts can approximate the range of human annotation behaviour \citep{troiano_clause-atlas_2024,harel-canada-etal-2024-measuring,chhun2024language,zhou-etal-2024-large}.
+Reported correlations between LLM and human annotations are typically low to moderate \citep{chhun-etal-2022-human,sancheti-rudinger-2025-tracking,deering-penn-2025-analysis}, a finding that recurs across tasks and models and suggests that LLM-based labelling at scale is not yet always a reliable substitute for expert annotation for narrative tasks.